warengonzaga/wifi-passview/README.md

 _**Disclaimer**: WiFi Passview is **NOT** designed for malicious use!
 Please use this program responsibly!_

+## Featured By

 ---

 ## KitPloit.com

 This project has been featured on KitPloit a popular Hacker's Tools Website.
-[Visit KitPloit](https://www.kitploit.com/2020/03/wifi-passview-v20-open-source-batch.html)
+[Visit KitPloit.com](https://www.kitploit.com/2020/03/wifi-passview-v20-open-source-batch.html)

-## ZSecurity.org
+## Hakin9.org

-This project is posted on a cyber security educational website called zsecurity.org you should visit this project here for more information: <https://zsecurity.org>
+This project has been featured on Hakin9 a popular hacking and cybersecurity magazine company.
+[Visit Hakin9.org](https://hakin9.org/wifi-passview-an-open-source-batch-script-based-wifi-passview-for-windows)

 ---